rosenloecher-it/prend/README.md

 - connects to OpenHAB via REST API (see [REST demo](http://demo.openhab.org:8080/doc/index.html))
 - gets updated by change notifications about state changes
 - runs as deamon
-- write you own rules and subscribe for state changes and cron events
+- write your own rules and subscribe for state changes and cron events
 - change OpenHAB states via COMMANDs and UPDATEs
 - programming language: Python 3 (use your favorite tools incl. debugger, unittests, code inspection)